bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

-Changing how the constructor works also required much of the test suite to be re-written, not just the tests for the constructor itself, but all calls to the constructor in all tests.
+Changing how the constructor works also required much of the test suite to be rewritten, not just the tests for the constructor itself, but all calls to the constructor in all tests.
 The changes are too extensive to include in the show notes, but they are all committed to GitHub.

 Finally, with the constructor refactored, we now need to update the call to the constructor in `sample.html`: